torbsd/torbsd.github.io/porting-pets.md

 : 0.3.3-1
 : FreeBSD: no
 : OpenBSD: no
-: pkgsrc
+: pkgsrc: no
 : DPorts

 Whiteout Mail
 : https://whiteout.io/technology.html
-: FreeBSD
+: FreeBSD: no
-: OpenBSD
+: OpenBSD: no
-: pkgsrc
+: pkgsrc: no
 : DPorts

 Mailpile
 : http://www.mailpile.is
 : https://github.com/mailpile/Mailpile
-: FreeBSD
+: FreeBSD: yes
-: OpenBSD
+: OpenBSD: no
-: pkgsrc
+: pkgsrc: no
 : DPorts

 Bitmessage